Anstey-Research-Group/PearLab-Reproductions-/README.md

 Place a rapid-growth, light-hungry plant (like a young **Common Sunflower** or **Radish Greens**) directly on the **Left side** of the chamber under LED 1.
 Leave the right side empty.
 Do not alter a single line of code.
 Let the system run automatically.
 *   **The Evaluation**: Compare the statistical distribution of Phase 2 against Phase 1.
 Any consistent, statistically significant elevation of the Left LED states reveals a successful replication of the PEAR anomaly.
 ---
-## 7. Critical Safeguards Against Interference
+## 7. Safeguards Against electro/Magnetic Interferences
 *   **Electromagnetic Shielding**: Relays output a micro-electromagnetic pulse when clicking.
 Wrap your Zener board in aluminum foil (**Grounded Faraday Shielding**) and keep it outside the primary light-tight box to prevent feedback.
 *   **Thermal Deflection**: Plant respiration alters local chamber heat.
 Keep the Arduino and the noise circuit board **completely outside the box** to ensure that environmental temperature shifts cannot drift the transistor thresholds.